BrijeshYadav001st/Doctor-Dashboard-Panel/README.md

 4. How many calls are made by the caretaker to the patients in a day.

-5. Edit , Delete and Pagination (extra things)
+5. Edit , Delete and Pagination